Luthetus/Luthetus.Ide/Luthetus.Common/Docs/usage.md

 ![tutorial_Usage-InputAppTheme](../Images/Gifs/tutorial_Usage-InputAppTheme.gif)

-- When I change my selection in the `<Luthetus.Common.RazorLib.Options.InputAppTheme />`, I want the corresponding CSS class to be applied to the top-most &lt;div&gt; in `MainLayout.razor`.
+- When I change my selection in the `<Luthetus.Common.RazorLib.Options.Displays.InputAppTheme />`, I want the corresponding CSS class to be applied to the top-most &lt;div&gt; in `MainLayout.razor`.
 This would then allow me to cascade a color theme to child elements.

 - In `MainLayout.razor`, we need to locate the top-most &lt;div&gt;.
 Following that, we need to interpolate the css class which corresponds to the selected theme.
 I changed my top-most element's `class` property to `class="page @AppOptionsService.ThemeCssClassString"`.
 The following is the entirety of my `MainLayout.razor`: